allada/eth-archive-snapshot/README.md

-# BSC Archive Node Snapshot Tools
+# Ethereum Archive Node Snapshot Tools
-This repository holds the tools and commands that can be used to deploy your own BSC Archive node by downloading pre-built snapshots and installing them on an instance.
+This repository holds the tools and commands that can be used to deploy your own ETH Archive node by downloading pre-built snapshots and installing them on an instance.

+Note: Enough demand for an ethereum snapshot to be hosted that I have decided to start maintaining one.
+The original project was only to host the [Binance Smart Chain Archive Snapshot](https://github.com/allada/bsc-archive-snapshot).
+This project does come at a high personal cost.
+I do not represent a company and AWS costs to maintain this these projects has averaged about $700USD/mo that comes out of my pocket directly.

+Please consider donating especially if you are using this project to make money.
+I am considering changing the license from Apache (extremely permissive) to something that requires a license (ie: fee) if you derive money from it.
+I would like to avoid this at all costs though!

 You can support me in this kind of public work by donating to:
 `0xd6A6Da9F5622FcB3C9745a4DDA5DcCa75d92a1F0`
-Prefer binance smart chain, stable coins, eth, btc, or bsc.
+Prefer binance smart chain or ethereum, stable coins, eth, btc, or bnb.

 Thank you!

-# BSC Archive Snapshots
+# ETH Archive Snapshots
-All Binance Smart Chain Archive snapshots are hosted on S3 on the following path:
+All Ethereum Archive snapshots are hosted on S3 on the following path:

-| s3://public-blockchain-snapshots/bsc/
+| s3://public-blockchain-snapshots/ethereum/

 This path is public, but is configured as requester-pays.
 This means you'll need an AWS account in order access/download them.
 This is because I calculated that a full download will cost ~$100-150USD in just data transfer costs.
 You may greatly reduce this cost to nearly zero by using AWS in us-west-2 region.
 In such case, you should only need to pay for the cost of the api request (ie: <$0.10USD).